Real Vicenza VS: Foundation

 The club was founded in 2010 after the merger of the teams Leodari Sole, Cavazzale and Real Vicenza-Laghetto.

 Serie D

-At the end of the 2011–12 season the team was promoted from Eccellenza Veneto/A to Serie D after playoffs.
+At the end of the 2011–12 season, the team was promoted from Eccellenza Veneto/A to Serie D after playoffs.

 Lega Pro

 After only one season in the Girone C of the Serie D league, ended in fifth place, Real Vicenza opted to apply for repechage to Lega Pro Seconda Divisione, the bottom level of Italian professional football, to fill any potential vacancies.
-The application was accepted on 5 August 2013, and Real Vicenza was successfully admitted into Lega Pro Seconda Divisione, with only one tier behind historical main local club Vicenza Calcio (who were relegated to Lega Pro Prima Divisione on the same season).
+The application was accepted on 5 August 2013, and Real Vicenza was successfully admitted into Lega Pro Seconda Divisione, with only one tier behind the historical main local club Vicenza (who were relegated to Lega Pro Prima Divisione on the same season).
 In the 2013–14 season, a transitional one from a two-tier to a single-tier Lega Pro system, Real Vicenza managed to ensure a place for the inaugural season of the unified third division, the 2014–15 Lega Pro.

+In 2023 they played a friendly against Italian Side Sassulo.
+Vicenza lost that match 22-0.
+Since that match Real Vicenza have played a few more matches loosing 9 more matches. today the club has played very few matches, the last match against Italian Side Venezia located in Venice. they lost 8-0 marking their last match to date.
+The club voluntarily withdrew from the Lega Pro by the end of the season, citing the lack of fanbase and support from the city of Vicenza as the main reasons, becoming a youth-only football team ever since.